gerkirill/relevance-query-builder/README.md

 # RelevanceQueryBuilder

 Builds an SQL expression which adds a relevance value to the resulting rows.
-Relevance is calculated agains search string given.
+Relevance is calculated against search string given.
 Relevance depends on the rules, defined with addRelevanceRule().
 In short - each rule may define some rate, which will be given to the resulting record in a case keywords from the search string match some fields.
 Query builder result usage example: